salesforce/lwc/CONTRIBUTING.md

 ## Integration Testing LWC

 When developing lwc, use integration testing to ensure functionality is correctly reflected in the browser.
+This repo has two integration test suites.
+- integration-tests: For tests related to keyboard navigation use this suite.
+Please refer to the following [documentation](https://github.com/salesforce/lwc/blob/master/packages/integration-tests/README.md) to learn more.
-Please refer to the following [documentation](https://github.com/salesforce/lwc/blob/apapko/contribute-update/packages/lwc-integration/README.md) to learn more about integration testing.
+- integration-karma: For all other types of integration tests, use this suite.
+Please refer to the following [documentation](https://github.com/salesforce/lwc/blob/master/packages/integration-karma/README.md) to learn more.

 ## Unit Testing LWC